S. Robert Rozbruch, MD

 Dustin Quig, PA-C is physician assistant to Dr. S. Robert Rozbruch on the Limb Lengthening Service.
 He attended Penn State University where he graduated with Honors earning a degree in Kinesiology.
 Following graduation, Dustin attended the Cornell University Physician Assistant program.
 While at Cornell, Dustin had a strong desire to pursue Orthopedics completing an elective rotation at the Hospital for Special Surgery and writing his senior thesis on hip replacement surgery.
 After graduation Dustin joined the HSS Limb Lengthening team.
 In his spare time Dustin enjoys playing guitar, participating in both baseball and football, and exploring New York City.

-Eugene Borst began his time at the Limb Lengthening and Complex Reconstruction Service in the summer of 2008 as an HSS volunteer working closely with Dr. Fragomen on several research projects.
-Those of which include a comprehensive study of one hundred ankle fusion surgeries and a summer working in the hospitalís Biomechanics Department assisting in a motion capture study.
-Through his hard work and dedication, he won the hospitalís Mary Ryan Student Award which is given to only two student volunteers each year.
-He graduated with honors as a History Major from CUNY Hunter College in the spring of 2010 and is currently back at Hunter, part-time, taking science courses in preparation for medical school.
-Now he has become the departmentís research coordinator and looks forward to continuing his education and work on many great research projects.
-Gene hopes to continue to follow his passion and attend medical school in the near future.
+Gene began his time at the Limb Lengthening and Complex Reconstruction Service in the summer of 2008 as an HSS volunteer working closely with Dr. Fragomen on several clinical research projects.
+In addition, he spent a summer working in the hospital’s Biomechanics Department assisting in a motion capture study involving the Taylor-Spatial/Ilizarov Frame.
+Through his hard work and dedication he earned the hospital’s Mary Ryan Student Award which is given to only two student volunteers each year.
+Gene graduated with honors in history from CUNY Hunter College in the spring of 2010 and is currently enrolled at Hunter part time as a biology major in preparation for medical school.
+He became the department Research Coordinator in the summer of 2011 and has been involved in numerous exciting studies since then.
+His outside interests include Paleontology, hiking, and paddle tennis.
+Gene hopes to continue to follow his passion for medicine and to attend medical school in the near future

 Dr. Svetlana Ilizarov was born in Kurgan, Siberia.
 After graduating from Chelyabinsk Medical School she returned to Kurgan were she was trained by her father Prof. Gavriil A. Ilizarov in Limb Lengthening and Deformity Correction at the Center of Reconstructive Orthopaedics and Trauma (1000 bed Orthopaedic Hospital and Research Institute).
 She has done clinical research and completed Ph.D.
 Thesis "Correction of Knee Deformity with Simultaneous Lengthening in Patients with Sequelae of Hematogenic Osteomyelitis of the Distal End of the Femur."
 She published Surgical Technique Guides on Lower Extremity Lengthening.